All Books

 Who Should Read

-Anyone seeking a foundational framework for personal and professional effectiveness.
+Professionals seeking a framework for personal effectiveness.

 How to Win Friends & Influence People cover